missValTeam/Iscores/README.md

 ## Overview

-HPLB is a package intended to provide a framework for scoring imputations methods.
+Iscores is a package intended to provide a framework for scoring imputations methods.
+It implements the scores described in [Michel, Naef, Spohn and Meinshausen.
+2021](https://arxiv.org/abs/2106.03742) .
+Examples of use of the library are shown below.

 ## Installation